DEFRA/rod-licensing-tests/README.md

 Cloning via SSH from behind a firewall which blocks port 22:

 ```
-git clone ssh://git@ssh.github.com:443/DEFRA/rod-licencing-tests
+git clone ssh://git@ssh.github.com:443/DEFRA/rod-licensing-tests
 ```

 ## Using Lerna

-This project uses [Lerna](https://lerna.js.org/) to simplify the management and versioning of multiple packages which comprise the rod licencing digital service.
+This project uses [Lerna](https://lerna.js.org/) to simplify the management and versioning of multiple packages which comprise the rod licensing digital service.

 Running `npm install` in the root project will automatically run the `lerna bootstrap` command.
 The result is that any local packages which depend on